-But the law is now being challenged by civil rights groups including the National Association for the Advancement of Colored People (NAACP), the Brennan Justice Center and the Mexican American Legislative Caucus (MALC) of the Texas House of Representatives, which filed a lawsuit in a federal court in Corpus Christi Tuesday.
+But the law is now being challenged by civil rights groups including the NAACP, the Brennan Justice Center and the Mexican American Legislative Caucus of the Texas House of Representatives, which filed a lawsuit in a federal court in Corpus Christi Tuesday.

 Section 4 of the Voting Rights Act was a key provision of the law which determined which states must receive preclearance from the Department of Justice or a federal court in Washington before making any changes to voting procedures, including redistricting.
 By declaring Section 4 of the Act unconstitutional, the court invalidated Section 5, which laid out the preclearance requirement.